 A Social Circle of the Mind

-Wallace Stevens’s short poem, “Tea,” comes to mind when I think back to becoming a teenager and discovering oil painting.
+Wallace Stevens’s short poem, “Tea,” comes to mind when I think back to being a teenager and discovering oil painting.
 It contains images of a bleak outdoors where leaves run “like rats,” and a warm interior where lamp-light falls “on pillows, / Of sea-shades and sky-shades, / Like umbrellas in Java.”
 Through the wintry experience of early adolescence, painting provided an escape into summer light.
-The art master who gave me my first canvas had studied at the Slade and in Paris but now spent his days running the art room off a warm crypt beneath a school chapel silhouetted against the rain that swept across the South Downs.
-My memory of this gloomy mentor gives him a fact of paint: vermillion jowls, mauve lips, linseed oil eyes, flake white hair, burnt sienna pipe.
-He told me all my paintings would darken to black.
-Yet his domain was a haven of acceptance and opportunity.
-He showed me slides of works by unimaginable beings: Fra Angelico, Antonio del Pollaiuolo, Pieter Breughal, Caravaggio, Johannes Vermeer, Élisabeth Louise Vigée Le Brun, Jean-Auguste-Dominique Ingres, Berthe Morisot, Georges Seurat.
-I still have their faded family tree in my copy of From Giotto to Cézanne.
+The art master who gave me my first canvas had studied at the Slade and in Paris but now spent his days running the art room off a crypt beneath a school chapel silhouetted against the rain that swept across the South Downs.
+My memory of this gloomy mentor gives him a face of paint: vermillion jowls, mauve lips, linseed oil eyes, flake white hair, burnt sienna pipe.
+He said all my paintings would darken to black, yet his domain was a haven of acceptance and opportunity.
+He showed me slides of paintings by unimaginable beings from my European heritage: Fra Angelico, Antonio del Pollaiuolo, Pieter Breughal, Caravaggio, Johannes Vermeer, Élisabeth Louise Vigée Le Brun, Jean-Auguste-Dominique Ingres, Rosa Bonheur, Berthe Morisot, Georges Seurat.
+I still have a faded family tree of many of them in my copy of From Giotto to Cézanne.
 Even now I delude myself that my family will want to spend a holiday afternoon trekking the cobbled lanes of Père-Lachaise in search of the tomb of Delacroix.
 I still make new discoveries.
-In recent years, these have included Gerhard Richter, Isabel Bishop, Juan Pablo Renzi and Nicolae Grigorescu.
-Painters, along with writers and musicians, provide a social circle of the mind.
+In recent years, these have included Gerhard Richter, Isabel Bishop, Nicolae Grigorescu, and I continue to look out for painters beyond Europe.
+Along with writers and musicians, painters provide a social circle of the mind.

 A State of Grace